 Healthcare businesses can be challenging since there are so many moving parts.
 There is the healthcare side, like taking care of the patient and meeting their health needs, and there is the payment side when treatment is complete.
 Revenue cycle management is the process that healthcare businesses go through when treating a patient.
-Here is how embracing this process can help your business run more efficiently.
+Here is how embracing EHR with Revenue Cycle Management can help your business run more efficiently.

 What Is RCM?

 Whenever you go to your healthcare provider for treatment, tracking the cost of treatment starts.
 Revenue cycle management, or RCM, is the process of tracing all relevant payments, including insurance, for each patient.
 One essential part of running a health practice is billing.
 Correct and efficient billing ensures you are being paid the right amount at the intended time.
 Getting payment from insurance companies can be complicated, another reason why billing needs to be correct.
 The steps of revenue cycle management generally include charge capture, coding, claims submission, insurer communications, payment collections, and medical service review.
 While these steps may vary, most are in RCM.

 Charge capture is when information from a physician goes into a medical claims system.
 Following this, coding specialists put special codes in a patient’s information chart.
 The claims submission step relies on these codes to correctly determine reimbursement.
 Communicating with insurers is usually the task of the billing manager.
 Staying in contact constantly ensures that there is no miscommunication about billing, coverage, and reimbursement.

 Next, payment collection occurs after reimbursement.
 Patients receive any remaining balances.
 During this step, patients can get help understanding bills and set up any payment plans if necessary.
 Finally, healthcare providers conduct a medical service review.
 A provider does a deeper analysis of treatment and potential steps, potential medication.
 Then they decide if certain medicines or procedures are medically necessary.
 It can help lower costs for the patients.